Website Terms and Conditions

 Heat Geek Installations Ltd has appropriate insurance to cover possible third-party damage, which may be caused by any of our activities in supplying a low carbon heating system to you.

-As part of registering your Vaillant product(s), we are required to share key information with Vaillant and selected third-parties to fulfil guarantee obligations.
-By agreeing to this homeowner agreement you consent to this data sharing.
+As part of registering your Vaillant product(s), we are required to share some key information with Vaillant.
+By agreeing to this homeowner agreement you give your consent for us to share your contact details with Vaillant so they may send you warranty related documentation, service reminders and product information or recalls.

 Heat Geek Installations Ltd may use subcontractors in accordance with the Renewable Energy Consumer Code (RECC).
-We are responsible for ensuring that all subcontracted works meet MCS and RECC standards.
+This means Heat Geek Installations Ltd is responsible for ensuring that all subcontracted works are carried out to standards required by MCS and RECC.

 We will agree installation dates with you after the order has been confirmed and we have received your deposit.
 This information will be available on our website in your account.